fonzcastellanos/rcoaster/README.md

 ### Texture Files

 Textures are provided as either JPEG or PNG files.
 Example texture files are in the `textures` directory.

+## References
+- Calculation of Reference Frames along a Space Curve
+    - By Jules Bloomenthal
+    - Bloomenthal gives credit to Ken Sloan for the technique I implemented to propagate reference frames along the spline.